Tactical urbanism in wartime Kyiv

 press photos of the final outcomes in daily use

 D.I.Y.
-Kyiv re-imagined one of the citys most historic squares as a flexible, people-first public space.
+Kyiv re-imagined one of the cities most historic squares as a flexible, people-first public space.
+Trauma-sensitive design and accessibility were important voices in the room throughout the whole project.

 my contributions ..

-• coordinated up to 8 local and international volunteers
+- coordinated up to 8 local and international volunteers during construction

 prototyping & testing ideas in our outdoor ‘workshop’